sotsera/sotsera.blazor.logging/README.md

 It is a very simple ILogger implementation tied with a custom configuration source to allow the minimum LogLevel to be changed at runtime.

+## Changes

+- version 0.6.1
+  - ability to map ILogger scopes to console's groups

 ## Configuration

 The *AddBlazorLogger* extension method allows the logger to be added to the dependency injection system specifying the minimum log level to be shown in the browser console.